-Fatty liver disease is on the rise.
-Prof Pierce Chow, Senior Consultant from the Division of Surgical Oncology, National Cancer Centre Singapore (NCCS), shares the causes, symptoms and offers tips to reverse the condition.
+Fatty liver disease continues to be on the rise.
+Prof Pierce Chow, Senior Consultant, Division of Surgical Oncology, National Cancer Centre Singapore (NCCS), shares the causes, symptoms and tips to reverse the condition.

 The good news is a simple fatty liver condition is reversible in most cases.

-However, if it is not managed properly, it can lead to a more serious liver disease called non-alcoholic steatohepatitis (NASH) where the fatty liver becomes inflamed.
+However, if it is not managed properly, a fatty liver can lead to a more serious liver disease called non-alcoholic steatohepatitis (NASH) where the fatty liver becomes inflamed.
+This can cause liver cirrhosis (liver scarring) and

 Symptoms of fatty liver disease